CppPhil/cpp17_demo/README.md

 - CMake

 ## Information
 This application demonstrates core language and standard library changes introduced with the C++17 language standard.
+See the source files for details.
+deprecated_features.md lists deprecations introduced.
+removed_features.md lists removals.
+rewording.md lists wording changes.

 ## Building
 To build the application use